cmg777/starter-academic-v501/content/home/researchLab.md

 {{% callout note %}}
 What is luminosity-based GDP?
 How is it changing across space and time?
 <br>
-(Click anywhere in the map below and discover it.)
+(Click anywhere on the map below and discover it.)
 <br>
 {{% /callout %}}
 </center>